MIPI

 Advanced Function

-Dual display function allows simultaneous display on both MIPI and HDMI screens on the single-board computer.
+Dual display function allows simultaneous display on both MIPI and HDMI displays on the single-board computer.

 Follow the diagram below for connection: